What are ants?

 The ant's diet varies, but most eat plants, seeds, proteins, small insects, nectar, and honeydew.
 Food in our gardens, trash cans, and pet bowls is highly attractive to ants and often initially attracts these intruders to our properties.
 Once foraging for food next to our homes, it is common for them to move inside through cracks and crevices they discover.

 Ants nesting outside usually place their nests in the ground under leaf litter, fallen trees, tree stumps, woodpiles, or lawns.
 As their name tells us, pavement ants prefer to nest in the soil of cracks found in pavement, sidewalks, and driveways.
 They also nest next to the soil around foundations.

 After meandering into our homes searching for food or areas to build a nest, homeowners often seeing ants walking around the kitchen, bathroom, or basement floors.
 They also crawl across counters and along walls moving back and forth from their nest to food source.
 Most ants like to place their nests in warm, damp locations like masonry walls and wall voids near water pipes, sinks, and heating units.

 How do I get rid of ants?

 One of the most difficult and frequent pest problems people living throughout Massachusetts deal with are ant infestations.
-At Assurance Pest Solutions, we understand the frustration that comes with having ants in your home.
-We will provide the prompt and reliable solutions needed to eliminate these pests from your property!
+At Assurance Pest Solutions, we understand the frustration that comes with having these pests in your home.
+We will provide the prompt and reliable solutions needed to eliminate ants from your property!